Are Gwen Stefani And Blake Shelton Engaged? He Spends Time With Her Kids

 “They’re trying to have a baby first,” an insider close to Gwen Stefani explained to Life & Style magazine weeks ago.
 “That’s their main focus right now.
 She’s determined to have another baby and carry it herself, even though Blake has said it doesn’t matter if they adopt or get a surrogate.”

-While Gwen Stefani haven’t announced plans for a baby, or revealed that they are currently engaged, the source claimed the “Used to Love You” singer had been undergoing in vitro treatments up until recently.
+While Gwen Stefani hasn’t announced plans for a baby, or revealed a current engagement, the source claimed the “Used to Love You” singer had been undergoing in vitro treatments up until recently.

 “Physically and emotionally, it was just a lot for her,” the source explained.
 “So she’s trying to get pregnant naturally for the time being.”